emptybutton/Act/README.md

 `pip install pyhandling`

 ## Usage examples
-### Execution flow control
+### Execution flow
-Combine your function calls into one
+Combine functions into a chain of calls

 ```python
 from pyhandling import *